ooddle

 Workouts Only

 Future does workouts well.
 It does not coach your sleep, your stress, your nutrition, or your recovery in any meaningful way.
 If your fitness goal is being undermined by 5 hours of sleep, Future does not solve that.
+The narrow scope is a real limitation.

 Cost